lusvinherreraacuna/readmeiota/README.md

 6. version = Destination version in url

 ```
-#       Generate create services and toutes for kong
+#       Generate create services and routes for kong
 #       SESS - 2020-02-19

 # Variables from command line: